hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ```

 You should get this output from the last command:

 ```bash
 echo root:root | chpasswd
 sed -i '\''s#root:/bin/false#root:/bin/ash#'\'' /etc/passwd
 sed -i '\''s/#//'\'' /etc/inittab dropbear -p 6666 &
 ```

-If you didn't, reboot the modem and retry the procedure.
+If you didn't, reboot the Gateway and retry the procedure.

-If sucessful, nuke the `Type 2` firmware from inside booteed bank with:
+If successful, nuke the `Type 2` firmware from inside booted bank with:

 ```bash
 mtd erase `cat /proc/banktable/inactive`
 ```

-then reboot and wait 3 to 4 minutes for the gateway to boot into this "new" rooted bank.
+then reboot and wait 3 to 4 minutes for the Gateway to boot into this "new" rooted bank.
 It will fail three attempts to boot from the empty active bank, then it will load your firmware from the inactive one.

-!!! hint "Something went wrong?"
+!!! hint "Something went Wrong?"
-    Fash back the same `Type 2` image you were up to now, following [BOOT-P recovery](/Recovery/#boot-p-recovery-mode-tftp-flashing).
-If you followed the initial advice about bank planning, you will be back on tha seme exact situation you were before the last above command.
-Otherwise, you will likely need to solve a typical *soft-brick* issue: prepare some extra luck, perform a [RTFD](/Recovery/#reset-to-factory-defaults-rtfd) and then restart over from the beginning
+    Flash back the same `Type 2` image you were up to now, following the [BOOT-P recovery](/Recovery/#boot-p-recovery-mode-tftp-flashing) guide.
+If you followed the initial advice about bank planning, you will be back on the exact situation you were before the last command.
+Otherwise, you will likely need to solve a typical *soft-brick* issue: prepare some extra luck, perform a [RTFD](/Recovery/#reset-to-factory-defaults-rtfd) and then restart over from the beginning.

-Now you have some temporary root access into your preferred firmware.
-Just conclude all this long trip by reading below section for [permanent ssh](#setting-up-permanent-ssh-server) setup.
+Now you have temporary root access on your preferred firmware, you can now conclude this long trip by reading the section below for [Permanent SSH and Root Access](#setting-up-permanent-ssh-server).

 ### Change the Root Password